harleydutton/tabula-rasa/sections/conflict/timing/Speed.md

 formerly "Action Delay"
 is an [[Attribute]]; levels exponentially
-The purpose of this stat is [[sections/conflict/timing/Action Delay]], a stat derived from it.
+The purpose of this stat is [[Action Delay]], a stat derived from it.

 This is how fast a character is.
 Making it higer makes the character faster.
 Speed can be reduced by spending character points.
 See [combat](https://github.com/harleydutton/Tabula-Rasa/blob/develop/tabula-rasa.md#combat) for an explanation of how action delay works.